 As aforementioned, SSDs are the clear winners when it comes to speed.
-They take way less time to boot up, and everything from transferring files to general system speed is much, much quicker on SSDs.
+They take way less time to boot up and everything from transferring files to general system speed is much quicker on SSDs.
 They're also more energy-efficient (because they aren't spinning all the time) so use up less battery life.

-It's not really a problem for most people because we're so used to the low-level hum that most computers make, but SSDs are quieter from hard drives because they don't have moving parts that produce sounds.
+It's not really a problem for most people because we're so used to the low-level hum that most computers make, but SSDs are quieter than hard drives because they don't have moving parts that produce sounds.

-Cloud Backup options
+Cloud backup options

 Cloud backup, conversely, is designed to make new copies of files and will continuously back them up to the cloud, fulfilling the same function as a HDD.
 There are, broadly, three main types of cloud backup:

 |Full backups lead to every single one of the files on a given device being backed up to the cloud.
-Even after this, in any further backups, all your information would be backed up again in the exact same way.|
+Even after this, in any further backups, all your information would be backed up again in the exact same way.

 |Incremental backups simply save any new changes made to files since the last time they were backed up.
-If you only modified one out of 10 previously backed up files on Wednesday, then your Thursday backup would only replace the one file, not the full set.|
+If you only modified one out of 10 previously backed up files on Wednesday, then your Thursday backup would only replace the one file, not the full set.

-|Differential backups are very similar to incremental backups, the only difference being that whilst incremental backups will back up anything that has been changed since the last backup (incremental or full), differential backups simply back up any changes made since the last full backup only.|
+|Differential backups are very similar to incremental backups, the only difference being that whilst incremental backups will back up anything that has been changed since the last backup (incremental or full), differential backups simply back up any changes made since the last full backup only.

-Some great Cloud Backup options
+Some great cloud backup options